Post-quantum steering is a stronger-than-quantum resource for information processing: Results

 Regarding the effects, Witworld includes all the elements of the dual of the vector space which evaluate to valid probabilities for every state.
 That is, Witworld satisfies the no-restriction hypothesis (NRH) \cite{chiribella2010probabilistic}.
-For example, for a system of the type $ \mathcal{Q}_{2}$, the effects correspond to POVM elements and are represented as a particular region of ${(\ReS^4)}^*$.\footnote{This region can be defined as the intersection of the cone of linear functionals which evaluate to positive reals on the set of state vectors with the set of linear functionals which evaluate to less than $1$ for all state vectors.} For $ \mathcal{C}_{3}$, the effects live in a cube, and for $ \mathcal{B}_{2,2}$, the effects live in an octahedron.
+For example, for a system of the type $ \mathcal{Q}_{2}$, the effects correspond to POVM elements and are represented as a particular region of ${(\ReS^4)}^*$.
+This region can be defined as the intersection of the cone of linear functionals which evaluate to positive reals on the set of state vectors with the set of linear functionals which evaluate to less than $1$ for all state vectors.
+For $ \mathcal{C}_{3}$, the effects live in a cube, and for $ \mathcal{B}_{2,2}$, the effects live in an octahedron.
 A pictorial representation of these can be seen in Figure \ref{geometry}.
 An effect $e$ for a system $S$ is diagrammatically denoted by \beq

-}\ . \eeq Since effects belong to the dual vector space, when we compose them with a state we obtain a real number, which, by assumption, must give a valid probability.
+\ . \eeq Since effects belong to the dual vector space, when we compose them with a state we obtain a real number, which, by assumption, must give a valid probability.
 That is, for all states $\sigma^S$ and effects $e^S$ we have $e^S(\sigma^S) \in [0,1]$.
-Diagrammatically this is written as\footnote{Notice that the superscripts denoting the system types, in this case $S$, are dropped when moving to diagrammatic notation.} \beq
+Diagrammatically this is written as \beq